StMU logo

 Responsibilities

-Informed participation begins with coming to class having thought about the readings and being prepared to discuss difficulties and key points.
+Informed participation begins with coming to class on time, having thought about the readings and being prepared to discuss difficulties and key points.
 Besides offering answers, participation includes asking questions and participating in discussion.
-Each student should draw from his or her academic and professional background to offer insights on the topic at hand.
-Each student’s contribution will be unique.
-Since the class meets only once per week missing more than one class meeting becomes a cause for concern.
+Each student should draw from the student’s own academic and professional background to offer insights on the topic at hand.
+If missing class is unavoidable, a private meeting in office hours, preferably in advance of the regularly scheduled class meeting, may demonstrate some of the engagement expected.

-The final exam will focus on objective knowledge and synthesis of information across the course.
+The final exam will focus on synthesis of information from across the course.

 Evaluation